Bin collections - check your district council

-Waste recycling centres (local tips)
+Recycling centres (local tips)

-Most of the Household Waste Recycling Centres have now reopened.
+Most of the Recycling Centres have now reopened.
 They are very busy, so please only use them if really needed.
 Please follow these measures which allow staff and customers to stay safe during Coronavirus.

 What to do with waste that could be contaminated with coronavirus (Defra)

 Don't drop items at recycling centres or charity shops.

 - To help save space in your bin, flatten cardboard boxes and squash your bottles and tin cans.
 Recycle right by keeping items clean and empty.